 Paya Lebar used to be a large, swampy area, as reflected by its name, which translates to “wide swamp” in Malay.
 In the past, it was an infamous squatter district used for the purpose of poultry and pig rearing.
 Today, Paya Lebar, which is located in the East Region of Singapore, is largely dominated by the Paya Lebar Air Base.
 This leaves little space for residential areas in the neighbourhood, relative to the surrounding neighbourhoods such as Hougang and Tampines.
 However, recent years have seen an increase in the development of residential areas, especially condominiums, in the district.

 Both public and private housing can be found in the neighbourhood.
 However, condominiums are by far the most commonly available form of housing in the district, followed by landed properties such as terrace houses and HDB flats.
-Those interested in buying or renting a condominium can look to The Vue, Gambir Ridge and Bartley Residences, or wait a few years.
-As mentioned earlier, several condominiums are currently in development.
-These include Forest Woods and Botanique at Bartley.
+99.co recommends checking out condominiums in the area like The Vue, Gambir Ridge and Bartley Residences, Forest Woods and Botanique at Bartley or wait a few years as they begin popping up.
+As mentioned earlier, several condominiums are currently in development, such as The Lilium and The Gazania.

 There are some coffeeshops within the bounds of the district of Paya Lebar.
 These eateries, which are typically found near HDB flats or other housing, and are not air-conditioned, contain various of stalls which offer a variety of cuisines; locals can be found there at any hour of the day or night either satisfying their hunger pangs or having a drink and chat with other residents.
 The food that can be found at these coffeeshops are most often Singapore's street food, such as Char Kway Teow, Ban Mian, or Prata and are very affordable.
 The neighbourhood is located right in the middle of foodie havens such as Serangoon and Hougang, so those who want other food options only need to venture a few minutes away.